 In Fig.\ref{fig:c2c3c4-LL-eps}, we compare the localization length $\xi_s^{(M)}(\eps)$ decided indirectly by OPST in the critical region $\eps\simeq\eps_c$ with $\xi^{(M)}(\eps)$ decided directly by the saturated MSD data which are precisely calculated for $\eps$'s much less than the critical region.
 The $\eps-$dependence of these two localization lengths, $\xi_s^{(M)}(\eps)$, $\xi^{(M)}(\eps)$, seem to connect continuously, which implies unexpected wideness of the critical region in which the OPST works \cite{footnote:d-dds}.

-On the other hands, as seen in main text, even if $M=2$ and $M=3$, the localization length increases exponentially as $\eps$ increases at least for $\eps<<\eps_c$, according to the Eq.(\ref{eq:AM-last}).
-Furthermore, it seems that when $\eps$ increases, the localization length increases with increasing of the $\eps$ more strongly than the exponential growth.
-This is natural because $\eps$ grows closer to $\eps_c$ and leads to the divergence of the localization length at $\eps=\eps_c$T.
+On the other hand, as seen in the main text, even if $M=2$ and $M=3$, the LL increases exponentially as $\eps$ increases at least for $\eps<<\eps_c$, according to the Eq.(\ref{eq:AM-last}).
+Furthermore, it seems that when $\eps$ increases, the LL increases with the increasing of the $\eps$ more strongly than the exponential growth.
+This is natural because $\eps$ grows closer to $\eps_c$ and leads to the divergence of the LL at $\eps=\eps_c$.